USNavalResearchLaboratory/comsol2aero/README.md

 # comsol2aero
 comsol2areo is a mesh converter tool that takes as inputs comsol mphtxt files and exports them to [aero-s](https://bitbucket.org/frg/aero-f) and [aero-f](https://bitbucket.org/frg/aero-f) mesh files .
 ## Compilation
-The source code depends on boost spirit library, boost program_options and is tested using v.
+The source code depends on the boost spirit library, boost program_options and is tested to work using at least v.
 1.61 of boost. ([www.boost.org](www.boost.org)).
 To compile you will need:
 1. A modern c++ compiler (Tested using GCC on Linux and MSVC on Windows)
 2. Boost > v1.61
 3. cmake